-columnName Description CoordinateSystem The coordinate system used to determine the latitude and longitude coordinates.
+Response Element Description CoordinateSystem The coordinate system used to determine the latitude and longitude coordinates.
 A coordinate system specifies a map projection, coordinate units, etc. An example is EPSG:4326.
 EPSG stands for European Petroleum Survey Group.

-columnName Description Latitude Seven-digit number in degrees and calculated to four decimal places (in the format specified).
+Response Element Description Latitude Seven-digit number in degrees and calculated to four decimal places (in the format specified).
 Longitude Seven-digit number in degrees and calculated to four decimal places (in the format specified).